Do I Have to Sell My House in a Divorce? See 4 Options

 The option to co-own a home in a divorce is more common when there are children involved.
 It allows a custodial parent to continue to live on the property and have exclusive use of the house.

-This strategy typically involves delaying the sale of the marital home until a set later date, such as when the child turns 18, or graduates from high school, at which time the home can be sold.
+This strategy typically involves delaying the sale of the marital home until a set later date, such as when the child turns 18 or graduates from high school, at which time the home can be sold.

 Deferred sales

-With a deferred sale, also known as a temporary delayed sale, the former couple comes to an agreement about how mortgage payments will be divided up, and which parent will remain in the home with the child or children.
+With a deferred sale, also known as a temporary delayed sale, the former couple comes to an agreement on how mortgage payments will be divided up, and which parent will remain in the home with the child or children.

 In some situations, if an amicable agreement is not forthcoming, a custodial parent can file for a deferred sale order.
-Courts in states that allow this will typically base approval of a deferred sale order on two factors, is it in the best interest of the child, and is it financially feasible for the custodial parent.
+Courts in states that allow this will typically base approval of a deferred sale order on two factors: is it in the best interest of the child, and is it financially feasible for the custodial parent.

 Leamon says court orders can often be avoided with proper planning and communication.
 In fact, he explains, some couples with children will note in their divorce settlement paperwork that they’ll sell the house once their children are finished with school.
 “It makes more sense from a life perspective,” Leamon says.